 Designed to bring partners, industry experts and businesses together, the Coventry & Warwickshire Redundancy

-Support Service has been developed to support local businesses through these turbulent times.
+Support Service has been developed to support local businesses.
 In helping them as

 they are forced to make difficult decisions about their workforce & business, the service aims to equip businesses

 with the tools and guidance they require to make plans for the future, whatever the outcome might be.

 One of the aims of the service is to engage with businesses, discover what challenges they are facing and gather information around the local needs, in order to shape our services and provide additional resources if required.

 Where job losses may be preventable, the Coventry & Warwickshire Redundancy Support Service can help by exploring solutions and options with businesses who are in a position to potentially retain jobs.
 Solutions could include emergency funding, finance opportunities and upskilling existing staff to fulfil new roles.